Project governance frameworks

 Project management methodologies are usually supported by accredited examination certificates, such as the ISEB Foundation Certificate in IS Project Management.

-The PMI is well established in North America and throughout the rest of the world.
+The Project Management Institute (PMI) is well established in North America and throughout the rest of the world.
 Its Project Management Body of Knowledge (PMBOK) has been available for more than 20 years, and is supported by a membership scheme as well as an extensive qualification scheme.

 Project Management Office (PMO)